 Performance expectancy (PE) is simply defined by Venkatesh et al (2003) as the extent to which the individual believe that the use of the system will result in performance gains.
-This can also be described as the perceived usefulness of system or technology.
+This can also be described as the perceived usefulness of the system or technology.
 PE has been identified to be the strongest determinant of consumers' behavioural intention to adopt or use technology with a predictive power of 0.81(Venkatesh et al, 2003).
-William et at (2015) also in a systematic review concluded that PE is the strongest determinant of users BI to use technology.
-A study conducted by Hoque and Sorwar (2017) also supported the fact that PE has a significant influence on behavioural intention to use mHealth systems (Hoque and Sorwar, 2017).
-Alshehri et al (2013) also established that PE has positive influence on user intention to use eHealth services among citizens in Bangladesh.
+William et al (2015) also in a systematic review concluded that PE is the strongest determinant of users' behavioural intention to use technology.
+A study conducted by Hoque and Sorwar (2017) also supported the fact that PE has a significant influence on behavioural intention to use mHealth systems.
+Alshehri et al (2013) also established that performance expectancy has a positive influence on user intention to use eHealth services among citizens in Bangladesh.